 Coffee: Health Benefits, Brewing Methods, and Busted Myths

 Confused about coffee?
-Some people still say it is bad for you but is it?
+Some people still say it’s bad for you, but is it?
 Or are their opinions outdated?

 In this article, I’ll separate myth from fact, and share a little history on how coffee came to be such an incredibly popular beverage.

 - The Birth of the “Coffee is Bad for You” Myth

 - Where the First Coffee Came From